-The combined sewer system within downtown Toronto is controlled through a series of flow control structures including weirs, gates and overflow pipes.
-Some structures include modern, remote controlled gates while others include turn of the century brick weirs.
+In the City of Toronto, the combined sewer system within the downtown core is controlled through a series of flow control structures including weirs, gates and overflow pipes.
+Some structures include modern, remote-controlled gates while others include turn-of-the-century brick weirs.

 A detailed hydraulic model of the combined sewer network had been created by the consulting team to support development of the CSO control strategy.
 The purpose of evaluating the flow control structures was to ensure that active structures were properly identified and that hydraulic characteristics were appropriately reflected in the model.
 As a result the critical first step in preparing the inspection plan was to establish key performance characteristics that best reflected system operation including:

 Weir length, height and cross-section